-Of Bodices Ripped
+Podcast: Of Bodices Ripped

 “Bodice ripper” is used as a pejorative term by people not too familiar with the romance genre.
 Readers & authors of romance who try to distance themselves from those older “problematic” books hate the phrase.

-If a female reader wanted a little bit more raciness, there was the grandmother of the bodice ripper, Edith Hull’s The Sheik and its sequels, or lurid pulp-fiction released by prolific paperback distributors.
+If a female reader wanted a little bit more raciness, there was the grandmother of the bodice ripper, Edith Hull’s The Sheik and its sequels.
+Or lurid pulp-fiction released by prolific paperback distributors.
 There were also authors like Harold Robbins, Jacqueline Susann, and Jackie Collins who had come on the scene in the 1960s.

 Mainstream romance and raciness just didn’t mix.
-They were always “sweet,” ending in kisses of fade to black love scenes.
+They were always “sweet,” ending in kisses of fade-to-black love scenes.